smartcontractkit/seth/README.md

 gas_fee_cap = 25_000_000_000
 gas_tip_cap = 1_800_000_000
 urls_secret = ["..."]
-# if set to true we will check if address has a pending nonce (transaction) and panic if it does
-pending_nonce_protection_enabled = false
 # if set to true we will dynamically estimate gas for every transaction (explained in more detail below)
 gas_estimation_enabled = true
 # how many last blocks to use, when estimating gas for a transaction
 gas_estimation_blocks = 1000
-# maximum price we are willing to pay for a transaction (will be used to calculate gas price or tip/fee cap according to gas limit)
-gas_estimation_max_tx_cost_wei = 10_000_000_000
 # priority of the transaction, can be "fast", "standard" or "slow" (the higher the priority, the higher adjustment factor and buffer will be used for gas estimation) [default: "standard"]
 gas_estimation_tx_priority = "slow"
 ```